Good Friday: Christ Carried Sin to the Grave – And Left It There

 For Christians, Good Friday is one of the most important holidays of the year because it represents Jesus Christ’s sacrifice to wash away our sins.
 It was the day he was crucified, only to rise again on Sunday, which we call Easter.
-In the past, the day was referred to by other terms, such as Black Friday, Holy Friday, and Great Friday.
-It is always celebrated two days before Easter.
+In the past, the day of Jesus’ death was known by other terms, such as Black Friday, Holy Friday, and Great Friday.
+It is always observed two days before Easter.

-Judas Iscariot betrayed Jesus for 30 silver coins.
-Christ was arrested at the Garden of Gethsemane and taken to Caiaphas the High Priest, who charged him with blasphemy.
-Jesus was then sent to Pontius Pilate, a Roman governor, who asked the attendees what to do with the prisoner.
-After the spiritual leader did not deny any of the charges, the crowd demanded Jesus’ execution.
+Jesus became known as the Son of God, which was against the beliefs of the Jewish religious authority.
+The high council of priests called for his arrest.
+One of Jesus’ apostles, Judas Iscariot, betrayed him for 30 silver coins.
+Judas identified Jesus among a group of people in the Garden of Gethsemane, by kissing him and calling him “Rabbi.”
+Christ was then arrested and taken to Caiaphas the High Priest, who charged him with blasphemy.
+Jesus was then sent to Pontius Pilate, a Roman governor, who asked a crowd what to do with the prisoner.
+After Christ did not deny any of the charges, the attendees demanded his execution.

-After Jesus was crucified, the skies turned dark for three hours, an earthquake rippled across the land, and the veil in the temple in Jerusalem tore from top to bottom.
+Jesus was taken to the Roman courtyard by the soldiers, where a crown of thorns was set upon his head.
+He had to carry his own cross to Golgotha, where he was crucified.
+After Jesus passed, the skies turned dark for three hours, an earthquake rippled across the land, and the veil in the temple in Jerusalem tore from top to bottom.

 As part of the Holy Week, which includes Palm Sunday, Good Friday, and Easter, Christians honor Jesus’ sacrifice in different ways throughout the world.
 In Bermuda, for example, locals fly kites to represent Christ’s ascension to Heaven.
 In Jerusalem, Christians walk the exact trail that Jesus did on the day he was crucified.

-Good Friday is not considered a holiday in every state in the nation, but some businesses do close in observance.
+Good Friday is not considered a holiday in every US state but some businesses do close in observance.
 Other countries have mandatory closing of certain places.
-In Germany, it is forbidden to go horseback riding or dance, and any businesses or clubs that don’t follow this could be fined.
+For example, in Germany, it is forbidden to go horseback riding or dance, and any businesses that don’t follow this rule could be fined.